ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs fct_event %}

-Description: Atomic level GitLab.com Usage Event Data by Event_Id, Created_at
+**Description:** Atomic level GitLab.com Usage Event Data
-- User and Namespace activity with Targets and Actions in the GitLab.com application are captured and refreshed periodically throughout the day.
-Changes to Targets or Actions are captured in the latest data pull.
+- [Targets and Actions](https://docs.gitlab.com/ee/api/events.html) activity by Users and [Namespaces](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/namespace/) within the GitLab.com application are captured and refreshed periodically throughout the day.
+Targets are objects ie Issue, milestone, merge_request and Actions have effects on Targets, ie. approved, closed, commented, created, etc.  These events are captured from the GitLab application.
-- Dimension Id's commonly joined to Event data is added to this Atomic Level data.
-- The [prep_event](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_event) table is used to prepare the data and build the fct_event data.
-- A handbook page describing the Event data and Prep_Event table can be found [here](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-product-events-data/)

-Special Business Logic in this Model:
-- Degenerate dimenisions added for Ease of Use
+**Data Grain:**
+- event_id
+- event_create_at

+**Filters:**
+- None - `ALL Data` at the Atomic (`lowest level/grain`) is brought forward from the Source for comprehensive analysis.
+  - Futher filters may be needed for Standard Analysis and Reporting, ie. Limiting to Events with Valid Users

+**Table Attributes:**
+- This table is built from the Event Source data and Joined to data normally used when working with Events as an Enterprise Data Star solution and Ease Of Use.
+Here are the Attributes brought in from the Event source and Attributes Derived from the Supporting Dimensions:

+Attributes from Source Event Data:
+- event_id
-  - event_name
+- event_name (derived)
-  - stage_name
+- stage_name (derived)
+- parent_type (derived)
+- event_created_at
+- dim_project_id
+- parent_id (same as dim_project_id)
+- dim_user_id

+Attributes from Joined Data:
+- dim_event_date_id
+- created_date_id
+- dim_active_product_tier_id
+- dim_active_subscription_id
+- dim_crm_account_id
+- dim_billing_account_id
+- dim_ultimate_parent_namespace_id
+- is_smau
+- is_gmau
+- is_umau
+- group_name
 - section_name
+- plan_id_at_event_date
+- plan_name_at_event_date
+- plan_was_paid_at_event_date
+- days_since_user_creation_at_event_date
+- days_since_namespace_creation_at_event_date
+- days_since_project_creation_at_event_date
+- data_source

+**Business Logic in this Model:**
-  - group_name
+- Atomic Level data
+- ALL Source Data starting 2017-01
+- Data_source is Identified in the Model as 'GITLAB_DOTCOM'
+- The Actual Ultimate Parent Namespace, Plan, Subscription, Billing and Product Information is Derived by using the Event Date for each event.
 - The events are identified as being used for xMAU metrics
-- Latest Namespace Plan information is included
 - `data_source` = 'GITLAB_DOTCOM'

+**Other Comments:**
+- The `fct_event` table is built directly from the [Prep_Event table](https://gitlab-data.gitlab.io/analytics/#!/model/model.gitlab_snowflake.prep_event) which brings all of the different types of events together.
+A handbook page on this table can be found [here](https://about.gitlab.com/handbook/business-technology/data-team/data-catalog/saas-product-events-data/) .

 {% enddocs %}